About Dr. Bril

 In 2000, I began a daily Vipassana Meditation practice that has since led me to fulfilling my dream.
 This daily practice paired with my medical background, family heritage, and interest in holistic medicine led me to a path of becoming a Doctor of Oriental Medicine.

 While in school, I apprenticed with the lead professor from University of East West Medicine (UEWM), visiting his private office daily and learning his unique and effective style.
 After receiving a Masters of TCM, I passed both the National and the California State TCM Practitioner Board Exams, being the only student in my school year from the English language program who became licensed.

 I continued my education and graduated with the Doctorate degree in Acupuncture and Oriental Medicine (DAOM) expanding my expertise in Oriental, Integrative and Functional Medicine.
 I'm living my dream of sharing my knowledge of safe, natural, drug free, and effective healing techniques with my patients.

 My approach is integrative.
 I focus on creating a relationship with my patient and treating the “whole person,” as opposed to simply treating symptoms of a disease.
-I offer treatments for many disorders, with specialties in neurology, psycho-emotional disorders and men’s health.
+I offer treatments for many disorders, with specialties in neurology, psycho-emotional disorders, men’s health and sports medicine.